 3. Play frisbee (disc) golf at the Queenstown Gardens

-The only thing you need to bring to the gardens is your frisbee, but even if you don’t have one you can rent them from the Queenstown Ice Arena in the Queenstown Gardens for only $5.
+The only thing you need to bring to the gardens is your Frisbee, but even if you don’t have one, you can rent them from the Queenstown Ice Arena in the Queenstown Gardens for only $5 NZD.
 For that fee, you can play a round of disc golf with your friends.
 That’s a pretty cheap activity for Queenstown standards!

 4. Enjoy the sunshine at Sunshine Bay

-In the summer months, hitting the beach in Queenstown is one of the best free things to do.
+In the summer months, hitting the beach in Queenstown is a must.
 However, Queenstown Beach is always packed with people, especially in the summer.
 Sometimes it can get overwhelming or even hard to find a place to lay down.

 Instead, go where I go.
 Sunshine Bay is a small beach area that’s a local secret and a Queenstown hidden gem.
 This secluded beach is beautiful and far from the busy streets of Queenstown.
 As the name suggests, it’s a great place to get some sun, relax, and even have a drink or two.
 The best part is, that you can do it without the crowds.